ljy0ustc/LLaRA/README.md

 ##### Train LLaRA

-Train LLaRA with a single A100 GPU on the MovieLens dataset:
+Train LLaRA with a single A100 GPU on MovieLens dataset:

 ```sh
 sh train_movielens.sh